How to differentiate your onboarding and training processes

 The terms “onboarding” and “training” are sometimes used interchangeably, but this is a mistake that might be hurting your business.
 Although there’s a lot of overlap between onboarding and training, they’re not the same thing—and a different approach is required for each.
 Consider that:

 - Effective onboarding can help you retain employees

 - Only 12% of U.S. employees believe that their company does a good job of onboarding

 There’s no denying how important it is to master the distinct nuances of both onboarding and training.
 So how do you go about it?

 The differences between onboarding and training

-The main difference between onboarding and training is that onboarding is a short-term series of steps to process and acclimate new employees, while training is an ongoing process to develop workplace skills and proficiencies.
-Unfortunately, many employees only experience training during their onboarding phase.
-But in order to be effective, training must go beyond the one-and-done onboarding process and become a part of the everyday work experience.
+The main difference between onboarding and training—onboarding is a short-term series of steps to process and acclimate new employees.
+In contrast, training is an ongoing process to develop workplace skills and proficiencies.
+Many employees only experience training during their onboarding phase.
+To be effective, training must go beyond the one-and-done employee onboarding process and become a part of the everyday work experience.
 This ensures that people can retain information, build new skills and keep pace with change.